Bubble Tea: A Layered and Sugar-Laced History with Recipe (ASIAN 258)

 These milky drinks made a splash in the seventeenth century.
 The first European traders, who turned up in Fujian and Guangdong, could not get over them.
 They had drunken matcha in Japan and grasped its commercial value -- as medicine.
 But the fermented tea and sweet dairy combination was a game changer.
 Within a century of this revelation, tea became a staple at the English table.

 Not surprisingly, the French, Dutch, and ultimately the British adopted this way of consuming tea.
 Over Christmas, I found a Frenchman who even said that Europeans ripped off the formula from China.
 Who would think?
 English tea ain’t even English, or French.
-It’s Chinese -- well not really.
-Probably Turkic, but with cavity-inducing flourishes from the Middle Kingdom.
+It’s Chinese.

 Layer 2: Tea Meets Thick (Processed) Dairy